jericepon/SheetSync/README.md

 - Ensure the component instance is **selected** before running the plugin.
 - The plugin automatically keeps duplicates inside the parent frame.
 - Works for any number of rows in the spreadsheet.
-- Supports future components with new props as long as the spreadsheet columns match.
+- Supports components with new props as long as the spreadsheet columns match.

 <!-- ## Contributing